Homotopy-based training of NeuralODEs for accurate dynamics discovery: Preliminaries

-\paragraph{Application to synchronization.} To combine homotopy optimization with synchronization, we slightly modify the coupling term of \eqref{eqn: coupled dynamics} by multiplying it with the homotopy parameter $\lambda$:
+To combine homotopy optimization with synchronization, we slightly modify the coupling term of \cref{eqn: coupled dynamics} by multiplying it with the homotopy parameter \(\lambda\):

-With this modification, applying homotopy optimation to the problem is straightforward.
-When $\lambda = 1$ and the coupling matrix $\mK$ has sufficiently large elements, synchronization occurs and the resulting loss function $\mathcal{L}(\vtheta, 1\cdot\mK)$ is well-behaved, serving the role of the auxillary function $\mathcal{G}$ in \eqref{eqn: homotopy objective}.
-When $\lambda = 0$, the coupled \eqref{eqn: coupled dynamics} reduces to the original \eqref{eqn: uncoupled dynamics}, and the corresponding loss function $\mathcal{L}(\vtheta) = \mathcal{L}(\vtheta, 0\cdot\mK)$ is the complicated loss function $\mathcal{F}$ we need to ultimately minimize.
-Therefore, starting with $\lambda = 1$ and successively decreasing its value to 0 in discrete steps, all the while optimizing for the coupled loss function $\mathcal{L}(\vtheta, \lambda\mK)$ allows one to leverage the well-behaved loss function landscape from synchronization while being able to properly uncover the system parameters \citep{Vyasarayani2012, Schafer2019}.
+With this modification, homotopy optimization is introduced to the problem as follows.
+When \(\lambda = 1\) and the coupling matrix \(\mathbf{K}\) has sufficiently large elements, synchronization occurs and the NeualODE prediction \(\mathbf{u}(t)\) starts to converge to the data trajectory \(\mathbf{\hat{u}}(t)\) for large \(t\).
+As we will confirm in \cref{section: neuralode loss landscape}, this causes the resulting loss function \(\mathcal{L}(\boldsymbol{\theta}, 1)\) to become well-behaved, serving the role of the auxillary function \(\mathcal{G}\) in \cref{eqn: homotopy objective}.
+When \(\lambda = 0\), the coupled \cref{eqn: coupled dynamics} reduces to the original model form of \cref{eqn: neuralode}.
+Accordingly, the corresponding loss function \(\mathcal{L}(\boldsymbol{\theta}) = \mathcal{L}(\boldsymbol{\theta}, 0)\) is the complicated loss function we need to ultimately minimize.
+Therefore, starting with \(\lambda = 1\) and successively decreasing its value to 0, all the while optimizing for the coupled loss function \(\mathcal{L}(\boldsymbol{\theta}, \lambda)\) allows one to leverage the well-behaved loss function landscape from synchronization while being able to properly uncover the system parameters \cite{vyasarayani2012,schafer2019}.